 Did you use the Internet today?
 Visit Facebook?
 Buy from Amazon?
 Check the weather on your smartphone?
 Watch a YouTube video?
 Use Uber?
 Connect on LinkedIn?
 Text your coworker?
 If you did any of these activities, you generated data.
 And you’re only one of the billions who is also generating data.
 In fact, Internet users now generate 2.5 quintillion bytes of data each day, and 90 percent of the data we have today was generated in just the past two years.

 For businesses and organizations that can learn and benefit from that data, the explosive growth seems like a dream come true.
 That data is meaningless without ways to capture and analyze it, however, a fact that is driving the strong demand for data science professionals.

 A data scientist is an expert in statistics, data science, Big Data, R programming, Python, and SAS, and a career as a data scientist promises plenty of opportunity and high-paying salaries.
 Harvard Business Review has declared data science the sexiest job of the 21st century.
-Glassdoor names data scientist as the number one job in the U.S., with a job score of 4.8 out of 5, and a satisfaction rate of 4.2 out of 5.
-The median base salary is $110,000 and there are thousands of unfilled jobs right now, with many more to come: IBM predicts demand for data scientists will soar 28% by 2020.
+Glassdoor named data scientist as the number one job in the U.S., with a job score of 4.8 out of 5, and a satisfaction rate of 4.2 out of 5.
+The median base salary is $110,000 and there are thousands of unfilled jobs right now, with many more to come.

 The career potential definitely sounds promising, but you might be wondering, what exactly does a data scientist do all day?
-To help you understand a data scientist’s daily tasks so you can picture yourself in that role and decide if it’s time to get trained for it, we pulled together some information for you.
+To help you understand a data scientist’s daily tasks so you can picture yourself in that role and decide if it’s time to check out our Advanced Certificate Program In Data Science

 Working With Data, Data Everywhere